bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/index.md

 delays.
 The link to join Slack is posted on Canvas.

 ### Course requirements  and grading policy

 - __Projects: 70%__
 - __Exams:__ 20%
 - __Class engagement: 10%__

-__Projects__  We are aiming for 7 projects, due approximately biweekly.
+__Projects:__  We are aiming for 7 projects, due approximately biweekly.

 __Exams:__ There will be two exams, a midterm and a final, non-cumulative.
 Exams will be in class, the first one approximately